JosefEreq/FirefoxHardening/README.md

 Content blocking/uBlock Origin

-Isolera websidors tabs/cookies, storage etc/Multi-Account Containers
+Automatically clear cookies/file storage of a domain between revisits/Temporary Containers

-Isolera websidors tabs/cookies, storage etc för de domäner som inte används ofta(Inte har en permanent container)/Temporary Containers
+Allow for saving cookies for a domain by creating a permanent cookie/file storage/Multi-Account Containers

 Auto-delete Etag/Chameleon